GTmetrix Performance Blog

 Our Simulated Device feature gives you a good starting benchmark to gauge your performance on these devices, but they should not be regarded as 1:1 comparisons.

-How to use it
+How to Use It

 To simulate a device, enter a URL into the Analyze field first, then expand your Analysis Options.

-Select a device in the “using” dropdown – you’ll see the screen resolution, user agent and device pixel ratio settings be prefilled to that device’s specifications and locked (you cannot change these values).
+Select a device in the “using” dropdown – you’ll see the screen resolution, user-agent and device pixel ratio settings be prefilled to that device’s specifications.

-Options will be set to your selected device’s specifications.
+Select from a list of devices in the “using” dropdown – Advanced Options will be set to your selected device’s specifications.

 Click “Analyze” – GTmetrix will test your page with the simulated device settings.

-New Simulated Device Reports
+GTmetrix Simulated Device Report.

 A report will be generated with the site screenshot at the correct screen resolutions and details of the page load.

-Test as a Desktop Device or any other screen resolution
+Test as a Desktop Device or any Other Screen Resolution

 For you to test as a Desktop device or any other Screen Resolutions, you’ll have to change the “using” option to “Chrome”.